 Welcome to the Online Mindfulness Based Cognitive Therapy (MBCT) and Mindfulness Based Stress Reduction (MBSR) course.
 Mindfulness has become very trendy, but it's much more than just a fad.
-A large body of scientific research shows that mindfulness has very tangible benefits on our health and well-being, and in this MBCT and MBSR course you’ll learn to use mindfulness to improve the quality of your life.
+A large body of scientific research shows that mindfulness has very tangible benefits on our health and well-being, and in this MBCT and MBSR course you’ll learn to use mindfulness to reap these benefits and improve the quality of your life.

 And since Mindfulness Based Cognitive Therapy and Mindfulness Based Stress Reduction combine mindfulness with psychotherapy, you’ll develop mindfulness practices and strategies to help you manage issues such as depression, anxiety, stress and anger; cope better with difficult thoughts and emotions; and make positive changes that will leave you feeling happier and more fulfilled.